UnbreakablePACHES/spo4portfolio/README.md

 We aims to improve portfolio allocation by jointly optimizing prediction accuracy and investment decisions by integrating deep learning time series forecasting models with SPO+ loss functions.

-## Key Features
-- Forecast future asset returns using deep learning models such as LSTM and DLinear
-- Train models with SPO+ loss to align prediction with optimization goals
-- Backtesting module to evaluate portfolio performance
-- Visualization of training losses and backtesting results

 ## Usage
 - Deep Learning Framework: PyTorch (version >=1.8)
 - Required Python Packages: